brendengerber/invoice-app/README.md

 ### **3. INVOICE ENDPOINTS**

-### Endpoint: Get All User Invoices
+### Endpoint: Get All Invoices
-* Description: Gets all invoices associated with a logged in user
+* Description: Gets all invoices associated with a logged in user.
 * Path: `/invoices/all`
 * Method: GET
 * Response Success Code: 200